 We turn next to a dynamic specification akin to that used in the growth literature.
-Here, we include lagged income on the right-hand side and estimate the relationship:
+This has two purposes.
+First, we difference out any source of unobserved heterogeneity in levels of income, reserving the fixed state effects for differences in average growth across states.
+Second, we allow for Solowstyle convergence in incomes per capita.
+We thus include lagged income on the right-hand side and estimate:

-$$g{st} = \zeta_s + \upsilon_t + \beta y{st-1} + \chi p{st} + \varepsilon{st} , \qquad (21)$$ where $g{st}$ is the annual growth rate in state s at time t, and where $\beta < 0$ indicates income convergence.
+$$g{st} = \zeta_s + v_t + \beta y{st-1} + \chi p{st} + \varepsilon{st} , \qquad (18)$$ where $g{st}$ is the annual growth rate in state s at time t, and where $\beta < 0$ indicates income convergence.
 There are well-known issues from dynamic panels with fixed effects, but the large number of time periods we have (about 70) makes us confident that any bias is of small order.

-Results for this specification are in Table 2, which otherwise repeats the same specifications as in Table 1.
-With the exception of column (4), the results confirm the findings using the level of income per-capita as a regressor with political competition positively correlated with economic performance.
-On the whole, the long-run effects on income implied by this table are consistent with those in Table 1.
+Results for this specification are found in Table 2, which otherwise repeats the same specifications as in Table 1.
+We find strong evidence of income convergence.
+Nevertheless, with the exception of the OLS estimates in column (4), the results confirm the previous findings using the level of income per-capita.
+On the whole, the long-run effects on income implied by this table are very close to those in Table 1.

 Table 3 explores our identifying assumptions in more detail.
-We begin in column (1) by reporting results from (20).
-This confirms the primacy of the poll tax variable in affecting political competition.
-Column (2) reports the same thing when southern year dummies are added to the specification.
-This demonstrates that poll taxes and literacy tests remain strong predictors of political competition (the latter more so even than in column (1)).
+We begin in column (1) by reporting results from (17).
+This confirms the primacy of the poll tax variable in shaping political competition.
+Column (2) shows that poll taxes and literacy tests remain strong predictors of political competition (the latter more so even than in column (1)), when a non-parametric Southern time trend is added to the specification.
 Columns (3) and (4) further explore the robustness of the timing implicit in the voting law changes.
-Here, we create five-year leads and lags of our instruments and include these "false" variables along with the "true" variables in the firststate regression for political competition.
+Here, we create five-year leads and lags of our instruments and include these "false" variables along with the "true" variables in the first-state regression.
 Thus we conduct a "Placebo test", asking whether the false variables predict the change in political competition as well as the true ones.
-The estimates show that, with the exception of the five-year lead on poll taxes which is significant at the 10 percent level, these false variables are not significant, while the true poll taxes and literacy test variables remain highly significant, whether we take five-year leads or lags.
-This exercise confirms that the timing of the political change agrees with the timing predicted by our instruments.
-The results from these Placebo tests further support the credibility of our identification strategy.
+With the exception of the five-year lead on poll taxes which is significant at the 10 percent level, these false variables are not significant, while the true poll taxes and literacy test variables remain highly significant, whether we take five-year leads or lags.
+These Placebo tests confirm that the timing of the political change agrees with the timing predicted by our instruments and further support the credibility of our identification strategy.

 The results in this section show that political competition has a strong positive effect on economic performance.
 This effect is not only statistically significant, but also quantitatively important.
-By the IV estimate in column

-(2) of Table 1, e.g., an increase in political competition corresponding to one standard deviation (about 0.08) raises personal income by about 11.5% in the long run ( $(e^{0.08\cdot 1.358} - 1)\cdot 100$ ), whereas an increase corresponding to the full range of our sample (0.45) would raise income by a whopping 84%.
+By the IV estimate in column (2) of Table 1, e.g., an increase in political competition corresponding to one standard deviation (about 0.08) raises personal income per capita by about 11.5% in the long run ( $(e^{0.08\cdot 1.358}-1)\cdot 100$ ).
 More interesting, perhaps, is the estimated effect of the removal of voting restrictions.
-The results in column (2) of Table 1 and column (1) in Table 3 imply an effect on the order of 25% of income in the average affected state.
+The results in column (2) of Table 1 and column (1) in Table 3 imply an effect just above 20% of income in the average affected state by the poll tax alone ( $(e^{0.137\cdot 1.358}-1)\cdot 100$ ).
+This number also squares well with the reduced-form estimate in column (3) of Table 1.